aftabmm07/Java_HomeAssignments3_FHD/README.md

       - Demonstrates the creation of Manufacture, Engine, and Vehicle objects.
       - Uses an array of Vehicle to hold different types of vehicles and calls the ShowCharacteristics() method to display their details.

+<< How to run the code >>
+      Compile all the classes and run the 'Main' class